bokand/page-collection/README.md

 https://www.reddit.com/r/catmemes/
 ```

-It’s a very simple format: newline separated URIs - allowing comments via lines beginning with “#”.
+It’s a very simple format: newline separated URLs - allowing comments via lines beginning with “#”.
 Its main existing use is as the data type when
 [dragging links](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API/Recommended_drag_types#dragging_links) and files.

 Today, most browsers render such a response as plain text (a usable fallback for non-implementing user agents!).